 IBS, Irritable Bowel Syndrome, is a common disorder that as many as one in five adults suffer from.
 Characteristics of IBS include: abdominal pain, cramping, bloating, gas, diarrhea and sometimes constipation.

 If you have had several of these symptoms for at least 12 weeks within the past year, chances are pretty good that you have IBS in some form.
 Are there natural remedies for IBS?
-Good question.
-The answer is “Yes.”
+The answer is “Yes “– and one of the remedies involves l-glutamine.

-Drinking a probiotic drink first thing in the morning can relieve IBS.
-A couple of good ones to try are DanActive and Good Belly.
-These probiotic drinks have live microbial organisms that occur naturally in the digestive tract and vagina.
+Drinking a probiotic drink first thing in the morning can help to relieve IBS.
+Probiotic drinks have live microbial organisms that occur naturally in the digestive tract and vagina.
 They are often referred to as “friendly” bacteria.
+If you don’t prefer the taste of texture of probiotic liquids or yogurts, there are numerous powder and capsule supplements that contain billions of probiotic bacteria strains.

 Probiotics promote better intestinal health by suppressing the growth of harmful bacteria, improving the immune system, enhancing a protective barrier in the digestive tract, and aiding in the production of vitamin K.

 Start with 1/4 teaspoon and mix it in cold water.
-Drink it on an empty stomach.
-This is a great natural remedy for diarrhea symptoms. (see also L-glutamine and aloe supplement for IBS)
+Drink it on an empty stomach. (see also L-glutamine and aloe supplement for IBS) (It is virtually tasteless and suspends well in water or juice)

 Then, gradually increase the 1/4 teaspoon from once a day to 2-3 times per day.
-You can also increase the dosage up to 1 full teaspoon 2-3 times per day if needed.
+You may increase the dosage up to 1 full teaspoon 2-3 times per day if desired.

-Natural remedies for IBS like L-Glutamine, nurtures and heals the mucosal lining of the intestines, causing the bowel to reabsorb water from stool, which in turn reduces the number and frequency of bowel movements.
-However, do not use L-Glutamine if you have liver or kidney disease.
+L-Glutamine nurtures and heals the mucosal lining of the intestines, causing the bowel to reabsorb water from stool, which in turn reduces the number and frequency of bowel movements.
+IMPORTANT: do not use L-Glutamine if you have liver or kidney disease.

 Peppermint oil is one of the most common natural remedies for IBS.
 It is believed to aid in abdominal pain reduction and bloating.